xenoteo/Multiplex/README.md

 All screenshots made from an admin account.

 ### Login/Register window.
-The first view of the application.
+The first view of the application. <br>
 <a href="https://imgur.com/94R9ooL"><img src="https://i.imgur.com/94R9ooL.png" title="source: imgur.com" width=25%/></a>

 ### Viewing the seance list